BinarySemaphore/ylands_exporter/README.md

 1. Then save using `Convert + Save`
 > Note:<br/>
 > It is recommended to export to `JSON` first and keep these files. `JSON` can be reused, even with future updates.<br/>
-> The Windows Application can be ignored if you're more comfortable with CLI: Run `./base/extractor.exe -h` for details.
+> The Windows Application can be ignored if you're more comfortable with CLI: Run `extractor.exe -h` in `./base/` for details.

 ### Demo Video
 [Youtube: Ylands Export Demo](https://youtu.be/uTrcEmVHT3s)<br/>